The Night of the Meek (The Twilight Zone, 1959)

 "The Night of the Meek" is episode 47 of the American television anthology series The Twilight Zone.
 It originally aired on December 23, 1960, on CBS.
-It was one of the six episodes of the second season which was shot on videotape in a short-lived experiment aimed to cut costs.
+It was one of the six episodes of the second season which were shot on videotape in a short-lived experiment aimed to cut costs.

 Introductory scene/opening narration

 As snow begins to fall, a drunk Henry Corwin, wearing his Santa Claus suit, stumbles and half-falls at a curbside lamppost.
 He is approached by two tenement children pleading for toys, a Christmas dinner, and "a job for my daddy."
 As Corwin begins to sob, the camera turns to Rod Serling standing on the sidewalk: